Spacious living room

 We have already seen a rise in inflation due to price pressures in the global economy coupled with the global impact of the war in Ukraine. dummy According to the ESRI, inflation in the Irish economy is expected to surge to 8.5 per cent or even higher in the coming months.

 This is especially important in the construction sector, which has seen both materials and labour costs rise.
-The dummy CSO advised in February that there were significant increases in building materials such as cement (up by 11%), timber (increased by 64%), electrical fittings (up by 18.5%), plaster (up by 30%) and glass (which has seen a 10.7% hike in prices) over last 12 months.
-In addition construction labour costs are dummy also expected to rise by 4.4% in the next 12 months.
+The CSO advised in February that there were significant increases in building materials such as cement (up by 11%), timber (increased by 64%), electrical fittings (up by 18.5%), plaster (up by 30%) and glass (which has seen a 10.7% hike in prices) over last 12 months.
+In addition construction labour costs are also expected to rise by 4.4% in the next 12 months.

 Inflation’s Impact on Rebuilding Costs

-In a recent article in dummy the Irish Independent, The Society of Chartered Surveyors (SCSI) have reported that house rebuilding costs have increased by up to 23% over the last five years.
+In a recent article in the Irish Independent, The Society of Chartered Surveyors (SCSI) have reported that house rebuilding costs have increased by up to 23% over the last five years.
 The SCSI have provided the following guide rebuilding costs based on 2021 cost levels - €218,000 to rebuild the average semi-detached house with three-bedrooms in Dublin.
 In Cork, the price is €175,000 and in the North West, it is €140,000.
 These are guide prices, further below, we recommend a tool that will help homeowners more accurately calculate rebuilding costs.

 How does this affect me and my home insurance?